pm-dikshita/Start-with-GithubActions/README.md

 ```
 docker run python-hello
 ```
-THis command will return the expected output.
+This command will return the expected output.